-You might be wondering what 3Fusion connection even means.
+You might be wondering what a 3Fusion connection even means.
 Did they use uranium in this bat?
 Rest assured, there isn’t any radiation present in this DeMarini masterpiece.
 It actually refers to the technology used to hold the two pieces of the bat together — the handle and the barrel.
 Connecting the hand and the barrel is a crucial part of any bat-designing process.

-If you don’t get the connection right then you’ll run into a wide variety of problems.
+If you don’t get the connection right, then you’ll run into a wide variety of problems.
 Fortunately, DeMarini got it all so right with their CF Zen.
 The 3Fusion connection significantly reduces the amount of vibration that you’ll feel upon contact by redirecting all the energy back towards the barrel — ensuring precise and powerful swings with every hit.
-If you’re sick and tired of using bats that wobble like a coward then you should get the CF Zen and watch all your problems go away.
+If you’re sick and tired of using bats that wobble like a coward, then you should get the CF Zen and watch all your problems go away.

 When buying a baseball bat of this caliber, the warranty is more of a statement rather than an actual utility.
 The fact is, you’ll rarely see any damage on bats that are as well-crafted as this one.
-That being said, while you most likely won’t ever get to use the warranty, it’s always nice to see one as it shows that the manufacturer has put their trust into the integrity of their product.
+That being said, while you most likely won’t ever get to use the warranty, it’s always nice to see one as it shows that the manufacturer has put their trust in the integrity of their product.

-If you see warranties as seals of approval like I do then you’ll be happy to see that the DeMarini 2020 CF Zen has a full year warranty.
+If you see warranties as seals of approval like I do, then you’ll be happy to see that the DeMarini 2020 CF Zen has a full-year warranty.
 In the extremely rare event that the bat does shatter, at least your investment will be covered by the warranty — but I highly doubt that you’ll see that happen within your lifetime.

-It’s worth noting that the warranty only applies to one replacement, but if you’re unlucky enough to break one of these I really don’t see you breaking another one — the odds are just too slim from what I’ve seen.
+It’s worth noting that the warranty only applies to one replacement, but if you’re unlucky enough to break one of these, I really don’t see you breaking another one — the odds are just too slim from what I’ve seen.

-Of course, if you wanted to see the specs of the bat then you could have just logged onto the beautifully-designed DeMarini website.
+Of course, if you wanted to see the specs of the bat, then you could have just logged onto the beautifully-designed DeMarini website.
 You came here, at least in part, because you wanted to hear about my personal experience with the DeMarini 2020 CF Zen.
 Well, if I had to summarize it in one word, I’d use “spectacular.”
 Gosh, where do I even begin?
 Let’s take it from the top.

 I could really feel the difference that it provided.
-The pop in the bat was definitely equal if not superior to most of the bats that they use up in the big leagues.
-I lost count but I must have put in a few hundred swings that day, and a further hundred the day after.
+The pop in the bat was definitely equal, if not superior, to most of the bats that they use up in the big leagues.
+I lost count, but I must have put in a few hundred swings that day and a further hundred the day after.
 Throughout all that wear and tear, I didn’t see a single dent on the bat afterward.
-It still looked brand new like I had just taken it out of the box.
+It still looked brand new, like I had just taken it out of the box.

-If you’re tired of buying from the usual manufacturers but still want to get a high-performance bat that blends speed and power then this bat is the right choice for you.
+If you’re tired of buying from the usual manufacturers but still want to get a high-performance bat that blends speed and power, then this bat is the right choice for you.

 Where To Buy The DeMarini 2020 CF Zen?